jdhitsolutions/WindowsSandboxTools/README.md

 MappedFolders        : C:\scripts -> C:\scripts [RO:False]
 ```

 The command uses a custom format file to display the configuration.
-I have also found a way to insert metadata into the wsb file which (so far) doesn't interfere with the Windows Sandbox application.
+I have also found a way to insert metadata into the wsb file which (so far) doesn't  appear to interfere with the Windows Sandbox application.

 ```text
 PS C:\> Get-WsbConfiguration d:\wsb\simple.wsb -MetadataOnly